 Holocene and Modern Drivers of Wetland Change

-Wetlands serve many important functions: providing habitats for fish and wildlife, moderating storm surge, filtering contaminants, and storing carbon over long time periods.
-Over the last few centuries, the combined effects of human modification of the landscape, rising sea level, and climate variability have reduced wetland extent by nearly half across the United States.
-These reductions have been accompanied by changes in plant communities, fire regimes, and rates of carbon sequestration.
-This project integrates new paleoenvironmental data with monitoring and instrumental data from long term study sites in wetlands in the Gulf Coast, Alaska, Hawaii, and the Pacific Islands to advance understanding of wetland resilience to a range of climatic and human-induced changes.
-Results of this effort are advancing understanding of the underlying processes that influence wetland systems and provide critical data to support decisions on wetland restoration and the use of wetlands as ‘nature-based’ solutions to climate mitigation strategies.
+Wetlands serve many important functions: providing habitats for fish and wildlife, moderating storm surge, and filtering contaminants over long time periods.
+Over the last few centuries, the combined effects of human modification of the landscape, precipitation and temperature variability, and rising sea level have reduced wetland extent by nearly half across the United States.
+These reductions have been accompanied by changes in plant communities, fire regimes, and sedimentation.
+This project integrates new paleoenvironmental data with monitoring and instrumental data from long term study sites in wetlands in the Gulf Coast, Alaska, Hawaii, and the Pacific Islands to advance understanding of wetland resilience to a range of environmental and human-induced changes.
+Results of this effort are advancing understanding of the underlying processes that influence wetland systems and provide critical data to support decisions on wetland restoration and the use of wetlands as ‘nature-based’ solutions to mitigation strategies.

 Statement of Problem

 Wetlands, such as marshes, bogs, and swamps (forested wetlands), have water-logged soil that remains under water for at least part of each year.
 In the conterminous United States, most are freshwater wetlands, with about 5% of wetlands occurring on the coasts.
-The extent of wetlands in the United States has been reduced by half since the 18th century, largely due to drainage for agriculture and urbanization, but also due to changes in sea level and climate change.
+The extent of wetlands in the United States has been reduced by half since the 18th century, largely due to drainage for agriculture and urbanization, but also due to changes in sea level, temperature, and precipitation.

 Wetland loss has increased the vulnerability of communities to floods, droughts, and pollution from nutrient runoff.
-Fish and wildlife populations that provide recreational opportunities and help maintain biodiversity also have been altered through loss of habitat.
-Because wetlands also store carbon in their organic-rich soils such as peat, restoration of their original hydrology is an effective way to store carbon underground, making wetlands a nature-based mitigation strategy to climate change.
+Fish and wildlife populations that provide recreational opportunities and help maintain biodiversity also have been altered through loss of habitat. drained

-To develop effective wetland management and restoration strategies, resource managers and policy makers need data on wetland response to a wide range of stressors, from human changes (such as drainage, damming of rivers, coastal development) to droughts, floods, storms, and rising sea level.
-Monitoring records span only the last few years to decades and are too short to capture the full range of natural variability in climate and hydrology.
-To devise management strategies that are sustainable under a continually changing climate, resource managers need longer-term records that provide information on the conditions that allowed wetland formation and the timing and magnitude of wetland response to a range of environmental stressors.
+Resource managers and policy makers need data on wetland response to a wide range of stressors to develop effective wetland management strategies.
+These stressors include impacts of human changes (such as drainage, damming of rivers, coastal development) and natural disturbances (such as droughts, floods, storms, and rising sea level).
+Monitoring records span only the last few years to decades and are too short to capture the full range of natural variability and hydrology.
+Longer-term records, which provide information on the conditions that initiated and maintained wetlands and the timing and magnitude of wetland response to other environmental stressors, provide an important context to devise management strategies that are sustainable under a continually changing environment.

 Why this Research is Important